 Avoid Overcooking the Potatoes

 Unless you want mush, avoid overcooking the potatoes.
-You want them to be fork-tender – meaning you stick a fork in them and the fork glides out easily – but they shouldn’t break apart with the fork test.
+You want them to be fork-tender, but not so they they break apart.

 Let Your Potatoes Cool Down